LAC 67/2 (rev5) - Setting priorities and targeting interventions

 - Under the Code, LAs should ensure they have a means of monitoring, capturing and sharing health and safety intervention, enforcement and prosecution activity.
 LAs must make this information available and share it with HSE via the LAE1 return to allow the preparation of national data.
-This national data will be on the HSE website to assist LAs to benchmark and peer review their work with other LAs.
+This national data will be on the HSE website to assist LAs when benchmarking and peer reviewing their work against other LAs.

 - The LAE1 is limited to the capture of occupational health and safety regulatory activity required by HSE.
 LAs are however at liberty to report to their LAs or members a greater set of activity or information than that required by HSE on the LAE1.
-(See Annex G - Recording Local Authority Activity and Enforcement Data (the LAE1)
+(See Annex E - Recording Local Authority Activity and Enforcement Data (the LAE1)).

 Application to Petroleum and Explosives Licensing Regimes

 The Code applies to all LA enforcement under the Health & Safety at Work etc Act.
 This includes the requirement to follow a risk-based approach to regulation for petroleum certification and petroleum and explosives licensing and the enforcement of relevant health and safety legislation at petrol filling, non-workplaces in relation to petroleum storage and licenced explosives sites e.g. Dangerous Substances and Explosive Atmospheres Regulations 2002 (DSEAR) and the explosives/petroleum regulations.